 I knew a team who brought consultants in while they rebuilt their e-commerce site.
 For the whole rewrite, consultants, employees and contractors worked side-by-side.
 The consultants taught agile practices while they helped deliver the project.
 It was a resounding success.
 Six months after the consulting money dried up and everybody rolled off, they asked my team to asses the situation.
 Their team had doubled in size but was struggling to keep up with the work.
-We discovered that as soon as the consultants left, they reverted to their old processes and practices.
+We discovered that as soon as the consultants left, they team reverted to their old processes and practices.
 Somehow, even after launching a successful project, they had not internalized the changes and were struggling again.

 I was once brought into a pretty complicated consulting engagement.
 The client team had been struggling to keep up with basic maintenance of a legacy codebase and had very little chance of implementing some required new functionality on time.
 They hired a management consulting firm to manage the project and update their processes to get back on track.
 A process change was not enough, so the firm brought my team in to double the number of developers for a combined deliver-and-transform engagement.
-The firm decided that they should reconfigure the workspace, add the new developers, mandate a change to an agile process, and roll out the new schedule all on the same Monday.
+The firm decided to reconfigure the workspace, add new developers, mandate a change to an agile process, and roll out the new schedule all on the same Monday.
 They called it “shock and awe”.
 Fast forward a year.
 We delivered on time, but it cost the client half their team in attrition, extra money in budget overruns, and too many nights and weekends.
 And three months later, when we were all gone, they were back to waterfall.

 So far, I am painting a pretty bleak picture of successful change.
 These failed attempts taught me some important lessons.
 All of these failures have a few things in common: First, they were rushed.
 Second, the people impacted did not believe in the value of the change.
 Third, it was assumed that “industry standard” practices would work in each case, without assessing the practicality of applying the new process to the team.
 I now believe that lasting change happens in three phases: